 Each non-executive director receives \$49,000 per annum effective from 1 July 2014 (\$28,000 per annum prior to 1 July 2014), exclusive of any superannuation obligations for being a director of the Company.
-The exception to this fee structure is the Chairman of the Board who receives \$62,000 per annum exclusive of any superannuation (\$31,846 per annum prior to 1 July 2014).
+The exception to this fee structure is the Chairman of the Board who receives \$90,000 per annum effective from 1 July 2016 (\$62,000 per annum prior to 1 July 2016) exclusive of any superannuation (\$31,846 per annum prior to 1 July 2014).

 Non-executive directors have long been encouraged by the Board to hold shares in the Company (purchased by the director on market).
 It is considered good governance for directors to have a stake in the Company on whose board they sit.

-The compensation of non-executive directors for the year ended 30 September 2015 is detailed as per the disclosures on page 13.
+The compensation of non-executive directors for the year ended 30 September 2016 is detailed as per the disclosures on page 13.